ChristianDjurhuus/RAA/README.md

 Implementation of Relational Archetypal Analysis (RAA).
 RAA is built upon the Archetypal Analysis (AA) method proposed by Cutler and Breiman.
 AA is a unsupervised clustering algorithm that learns the extremes of the data, called archetypes.
 From these archetypes all data points can be expressed as convex combinations.
 Our contribution is the extension of AA to graph data.

-This implementation makes use of sampling from the sparse representation of the adjacency matrix to improve training time.
+This implementation makes use of sampling from the sparse representation of the adjacency matrix to improve training time and scalability.
+Therefore, RAA scales to large scale networks.
 Addtionally have this implementation been developed for unipartite undirected graphs as well as bipartite graphs.
 However, it is assumed that the graph consist of a single giant connected component.

 ### Prerequisites